 The following table provides summary financial and operating data for each of the fiscal years in the five-year period ended January 29, 2005 and for the nine months ended October 29, 2005 and October 30, 2004, including: (a) our statement of income data for each such period, (b) additional operating data for each such period and (c) our balance sheet data as of October 29, 2005.
 The statement of income data for fiscal 2002, fiscal 2003 and fiscal 2004 are derived from our audited financial statements included elsewhere in this prospectus that have been audited by KPMG LLP, an independent registered public accounting firm.
-The statement of income data for fiscal 2000 and fiscal 2001 are derived from our audited financial statements that are not included in this prospectus.
 The statement of income data for the nine months ended October 29, 2005 and October 30, 2004 are derived from our unaudited condensed interim financial statements included elsewhere in this prospectus.
-The unaudited condensed financial statements for the nine months ended October 29, 2005 and October 30, 2004 have been prepared on the same basis as our audited financial statements and include, in the opinion of management, all adjustments, consisting of normal recurring accruals that management considers necessary for a fair presentation of the financial information set forth in those statements.
+The statements for the nine months ended October 30, 2004 have been prepared on the same basis as our audited financial statements and include, in the opinion of management, all adjustments, consisting of normal recurring accruals that management considers necessary for a fair presentation of the financial information set forth in those statements.
 Results of operations for the interim periods are not necessarily indicative of the results that might be expected for any other interim period or for an entire period.
 The summary financial and operating data set forth below should be read in conjunction with, and are qualified in their entirety by reference to, the sections of this prospectus entitled "Selected Financial and Operating Data" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" and our financial statements and related notes included elsewhere in this prospectus.
-Historical results are not necessarily indicative of results to be expected for any
+Historical results are not necessarily indicative of results to be expected for any future period.